Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 To use authentication with InfluxDB v1.x please upgrade the Incubator module to at least v0.10.1.
 This is optional, we'll not raise dependencies  with a patch release.
-The other fixes a mostly there to improve debugging and logging, and to avoid useless API requests under error conditions.
+The remaining fixes are mostly there to improve debugging and logging, and to avoid useless API requests under error conditions.

 We usually do not add new features to patch releases, but this release ships a bunch of new Host Vendor images for HPE, Fujitsu and Dell servers.
 We're pretty